Pobe16/watch-next/README.md

 Icons by Alexander Moore

+Changes in version 1.10.3:
+* fixed buttons position to accomodate new YouTube feature

 Changes in version 1.10.2:
 * fixed buttons not showing on new version of youtube
 * fixed buttons not responding on new version of youtube